The Different Types of Murder: Explained - Criminal Attorney Ross Goodman

 - Firing into a weapon into a crowd.

 - And any other acts that intends to cause severe injury but ended up in death.

 Felony murder is a killing that happens while committing a certain types of crime, whether the killing is intentional or not.
 This normally happens when the murder is the consequence of other offense such as:

 - Driving under the influence and accidentally hitting and killing someone.

 - When a group of people is robbing a house, and one of them shoots the owner due to panic, then all of them could be charged with felony murder.

 - Adam went into a bank to commit a robbery.
 He holds the gun up to one of the older teller, who proceeds to have a heart attack and died.
 The heart attack is connected to the robbery, therefore, it would be considered as felony murder.

 If you know someone who is charged for murder.
 It is of utmost importance that you contact a Las Vegas criminal defense lawyer immediately.
-Take expert advice from Attorney Ross Goodman to defend the case.
+Take expert advice from a criminal defense lawyer to defend the case.